 FGA’s multi-state and national approach to welfare, health care, and work policy is uniquely focused on helping millions to experience the life-changing power of work.

-Victoria Eardley is a research fellow at the Foundation for Government Accountability, where she takes a multi-faceted approach to identify and develop health care, welfare, and work reforms.
+Victoria Eardley is a senior research fellow at the Foundation for Government Accountability, where she takes a multi-faceted approach to identify and develop health care, welfare, and work reforms.